 Nausea, vomiting, drowsiness, dizziness, constipation, or headache may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 To prevent constipation, eat dietary fiber, drink enough water, and exercise.
 You may also need to take a laxative.
 Ask your pharmacist which type of laxative is right for you.